 - Bridgewinners.com - Put together by Gavin Wolpert.
 Excellent source of high-level bridge articles

-- BridgeGuys.com is one of the most extensive coverage of bridge conventions.
+- BridgeGuys.com is one of the most extensive coverage of bridge bidding conventions there is

 Have you tried BridgeBase?
 It's an on-line bridge website that allows playing in many types of bridge matches including ACBL masterpoint tournaments.
 They use a General Convention Card.
 Most enjoyable are their Vugraph, real-world real-time bridge matches, especially the NABC Spring/Summer Vanderbitl/Spingold KO finals. http://bridgebase.com